salasouza/salasouza/README.md

 ![Top Langs](https://komarev.com/ghpvc/?username=salasouza&label=PROFILE+VIEWS)

-Data Scientist with over 5 years of experience in the data field, working across diverse business models such as precision agriculture, e-commerce, self-service channels, and the financial market.
+Data Scientist with +5 years of experience in the data field, working across diverse business models such as precision agriculture, e-commerce, self-service channels, and the financial market.
 Currently focused on statistical modeling and machine learning, applied to financial asset operations and product pricing strategies.

 <ul>
 <li>🌍 I'm based in SP, Brazil</li>